fatma936-sudo/SegFormer_For_Segmentation/README.md

 Requirements
 - PyTorch 2.x
 - Transformers
-- CUDA GPU recommended for training
+- CUDA GPU recommended for training you can either use Google Colab or Vast.ai: https://cloud.vast.ai/?ref_id=200611

 📌 Dataset